 A Tax-Free Option for Donors 70 ½ or older

-Report the distribution on line 15a of your Form 1040 as a gross distribution.
+This is how to report the amount sent to the charity so that money isn’t included in your adjusted gross income: Your 1099-R received from your IRA administrator reports only the amount of money that was distributed from your IRA without specifying whether it was a withdrawal or a tax-free transfer to a charity as a QCD.
+You report the distribution on line 15a of your Form 1040 as a gross distribution.
 Subtract the amount of your QCDs and put the remainder on line 15b—that is the taxable amount.
-If you donate your entire RMD, the amount on line 15b would be zero.
+If you donate your entire RMD, for instance, that line would be zero.
 Then write “QCD” next to that line.

-For more information, contact the Development Office at 646-275-0086 or email: firstname.lastname@example.org
+For more information, contact the IFHF Development Office at 646-275-0086 or email: firstname.lastname@example.org